Integral p-adic Hodge theory: Introduction

 \subsection{Acknowledgements}

-We would like to thank Ahmed Abbes, Sasha Beilinson, Chris Davis, Laurent Fargues, Ofer Gabber, Lars Hesselholt, Kiran Kedlaya, Jacob Lurie, and Michael Ra\-po\-port for useful conversations.
+We would like to thank Ahmed Abbes, Sasha Beilinson, Chris Davis, Johan de Jong, Laurent Fargues, Ofer Gabber, Lars Hesselholt, Kiran Kedlaya, Jacob Lurie, Michael Ra\-po\-port and Jared Weinstein for useful conversations.
 During the course of this work, Bhatt was partially supported by NSF Grants DMS \#1501461 and DMS \#1522828, and a Packard fellowship, Morrow was funded by the Hausdorff Center for Mathematics, and Scholze was a Clay Research Fellow.
 Both Bhatt and Scholze would like to thank the University of California, Berkeley, and the MSRI for their hospitality during parts of the project.
 All the authors are grateful to the Clay Foundation for funding during parts of the project.

+Comments from the anonymous referee, Teruhisa Koshikawa and especially K\c{e}stutis \v{C}esnavi\v{c}ius were very helpful in improving the exposition of the paper.